New Birth Missionary Baptist Church: History

+In 2005, international gospel recording artist Bishop William Murphy, who also served as the Minister of Music before founding The dReam Center Church of Atlanta, recorded his debut album, All Day, at New Birth.

 Then in the future years, there were more churches such as New Birth Metro, New Birth Knoxville, New Birth Oakland, and New Birth California.

 In 2006, the church was chosen by the family of Coretta Scott King, widow of Martin Luther King Jr., to host and officiate her funeral.
 The event was attended by four Presidents (George H. W. Bush, Bill Clinton, George W. Bush and Jimmy Carter).

+In 2008, the church ended its partnership with the Full Gospel Baptist Church Fellowship.

+In 2010, the church had 25,000 members.

+In 2018, the church had 10,000 members.